Alvaroalonsobabbel/wordle/README.md

 ### ARM (Apple Sillicon)

+Open the terminal and run:

 ```bash
 curl -sSL https://raw.githubusercontent.com/Alvaroalonsobabbel/wordle/main/bin/install.sh | bash
 ```

 - You'll required to enter your admin password.
-- You might be required to allow the program to run in System Settings - Privavacy & Security tab.
+- You might be required to allow the program to run in the *System Settings - Privavacy & Security* tab.

 ### Compiling the binary yourself